liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

             reportedUserId="<%= entry.getUserId() %>"
         />

-These tags from Liferay's taglib make it easy to apply these features to your assets.
-No problem, right?
+With Liferay's taglib tags, you can easily apply these features to your assets.
+No problemo, right?
 So let's get the assets published in your portal.

 #### Publishing assets with Asset Publisher

-One of the nice benefits of using the asset framework is leveraging the Asset Publisher portlet to publish lists of your custom asset types.
-The lists can be dynamically specified (for example, based on the asset tags or categories) by the user or statically specified by an administrator.
+A huge benefit of using Asset Framework is that you can leverage the Asset Publisher portlet to publish lists of your custom asset types.
+You can choose to have users specify lists dynamically (e.g., based on the asset tags or categories) or have administrators do it statically.
 The Asset Publisher portlet is part of the Liferay distribution.

-In order to be able to display your assets, the Asset Publisher needs to know how to access the metadata of your assets.
-Additionally, you need to provide the Asset Publisher with templates for the types of views (e.g. *full* view and abstract view) available to display your assets.

-You can provide all this to the Asset Publisher by implementing the following pair of interfaces - AssetRendererFactory and AssetRenderer:
+To display your assets, the Asset Publisher needs to know how to access their metadata.
+You also need to provide the Asset Publisher templates for the types of views (e.g. *full* view and *abstract* view) available to display your assets.
+You can provide all this to the Asset Publisher by implementing these two interfaces:

-- **AssetRendererFactory:** this class knows how to retrieve specific assets from the persistent storage via the class `classPK`.
-The `classPK` is typically the asset's primary key, but can be anything you have specified to the `updateAsset` method used to add or update the asset.
-Your factory implementation should be able to grab the asset from a `groupId` (identifies a scope of data) and a `urlTitle` (a title that can be used in friendly URLs to refer uniquely to the asset within a given scope).
+- `AssetRendererFactory`: A class that knows how to retrieve specific assets from the persistent storage using the class `classPK`.
+The `classPK` class is typically the asset's primary key, but can be anything you specified to the `updateAsset` method, which you use to add or update the asset.
+Your factory implementation can grab the asset from a `groupId` (identifies a scope of data) and a `urlTitle` (a title that can be used in friendly URLs to refer uniquely to the asset within a given scope).
 Finally, the asset renderer factory can provide a URL for the Asset Publisher to use when a user wants to add a new asset of your custom type.
 This URL should point to your own portlet.
-There are other less important methods of the interface, but you can avoid implementing them by extending **BaseAssetRendererFactory**.
-Extending this *base* class, instead of implementing the interface directly, will make your code more robust to possible interface changes in future versions of Liferay, since the base implementation will already be updated to accommodate the interface changes.
+There are other less important methods of the interface, but you can avoid implementing them by extending `BaseAssetRendererFactory`.
+By extending this *base* class instead of implementing the interface directly, your code will be more robust to possible interface changes in future versions of Liferay, since the base implementation will be updated to accommodate the interface changes.

-- **AssetRenderer:** this is the class that provides metadata information about one specific asset.
-It verifies whether the current user has permission to edit or view the asset.
-And this class is responsible for rendering the asset for the different templates (e.g. abstract and full content view) by forwarding to a specific an appropriate JSP.
-It is recommended that you extend the **BaseAssetRenderer** class rather than directly implementing the interface.
-The *base* class provides nice defaults and robustness for methods that could be added to the interface in the future.
+- `AssetRenderer`: The class that provides metadata information about one specific asset.
+It checks whether the current user has permission to edit or view the asset and renders the asset for the different templates (e.g. abstract and full content view) by forwarding to a specific and appropriate JSP.
+We recommend that you extend the `BaseAssetRenderer` class rather than directly implementing the interface.
+The *base* class provides helpful defaults and is robust robust for methods that get added to the interface in the future.

-Let's see an example of these two classes.
-Again we will pick Liferay's Blogs portlet.
-Lets start with the implementation for the `AssetRendererFactory`:
+Let's look at an example of these two classes.
+We'll use Liferay's Blogs portlet again, and we'll start by implementing `AssetRendererFactory`:

     public class BlogsEntryAssetRendererFactory extends BaseAssetRendererFactory {